Umbria Italy Travel Guide

 Gubbio offers a deep dive into historic Umbrian history, while Bevagna hosts Roman mosaics and from the middle ages reenactments.

-Montefalco offers wine tasting, and Trevi is known for olive oil production.
+Montefalco offers wine tasting, and Trevi is known for the production of olive oil.

-Norcia is a town famed for its cured cuts of meat and truffles.
+Norcia is a town famed for its cured cuts of meat plus truffles.

 Consider La Verna, a Franciscan sanctuary in Tuscany near Umbria, where Saint Francis received the stigmata.
 It has a powerful spiritual excursion.